King County International Airport-Boeing Field

-King County International Airport, also known as Boeing Field, is one of the nation’s busiest primary non-hub airports.
-We average around 200,000 operations (takeoffs and landings) each year, and support $3.5 billion in local business sales.
-These in turn support 16,336 jobs and create $1.8 billion in labor income in King County.
-Our 150 tenant businesses directly support 5,209 jobs in the local economy.
-For details, see our 2013 economic impact study.
+King County International Airport-Boeing Field (FAA LID/IATA: BFI, ICAO: KBFI) is one of the nation's busiest primary non-hub airports.
+The airport averages 200,000 takeoffs and landings each year, and supports $3.5 billion in local business.
+This in turn supports more than 16,000 jobs, creating $2 billion in labor income in King County.
+Our 150 tenants directly support more than 5,000 jobs in the regional economy.

 The airport serves small commercial passenger airlines, cargo carriers, private aircraft owners, helicopters, corporate jets, and military and other aircraft.
-It’s also home to various Boeing Company operations as well as the Museum of Flight.
-Thanks to our location just four miles south of downtown Seattle and close to other business centers, we frequently host celebrities and dignitaries, including the President of the United States.
+It's also home to various Boeing Company operations as well as The Museum of Flight .
+Thanks to our location just four miles south of downtown Seattle and close to other business centers, we frequently host celebrities, dignitaries, and sports teams.

 Boeing Access Road Over Airport Way Seismic Retrofit Project to begin September 30

 The City of Tukwila is beginning a construction project to seismically retrofit the Boeing Access Road over Airport Way Bridge.